-In Photoshop these methods of storing information are ‘colour modes’.
-RGB and CMYK are colour modes which store colour information and display it in a certain way.
-Grayscale, however, does not store colour information at all.
+In Photoshop these methods of storing the information are ‘color modes’.
+RGB and CMYK are color modes which store color information and display it in a certain way.
+Grayscale, however, does not store color information at all.

-If you want to discard colour information in a photo in Photoshop, you can opt to convert it to grayscale mode.
+If you want to discard color information in a photo in Photoshop, you can opt to convert it to grayscale mode.

-Converting photos from colour to black and white in Photoshop is a whole topic in itself since there are a lot of different ways to do it.
+Converting photos from color to black and white in Photoshop is a whole topic in itself since there are a lot of different ways to do it.

 Now that you’re clear on the difference between monochrome photography and black and white photography, go and experiment with both.
 You can try taking some black and white portraits of friends and family or some black and white landscape photography.

 With your camera, look for natural monochromatic scenes to capture, or scenes that will look great when converted to black and white.
-Or see if you can find a real-world place that only contains black and white colours without the grey midtones.
+Or see if you can find a real-world place that only contains black and white colors without the grey mid-tones.
 Then you can capture your own natural high-contrast black and white photo.

 Explore your camera’s settings and photo editing software too.
 This way you’ll learn the options you have when you want to create and work with black and white images.